 It is widely known for its incredible corn maze which has 9-10 miles of trails winding through 28 acres of corn.
 In addition to the giant maze, there are also several games you can play inside the maze.
 It claims to be the world’s largest, most intricate corn maze.

 That might sound a bit daunting but the good news is that this maze is actually four different mazes, so you can break it up into much more manageable sections.
-This year’s maze celebrates 60 years of James Bond.
+This year’s maze theme is Jurassic Park.

 But wait, there’s more!
-There is also a train ride, wagon rides, zorb balls, a zip line, bungee jumpers, paint ball, air cannons, playgrounds, and a 150 foot slide.
+There is also a train ride, 50 foot tall observation tower, wagon rides, zorb balls, a zip line, bungee jumpers, paint ball, air cannons, playgrounds, and a 150 foot slide.

 Animal lovers will be happy to learn there are bunnies, goats, a petting zoo, and wildly popular pig races.